google/codeworld/web/help/GuideUnit1.md

     Computers can be very picky, so make sure you have typed *exactly* what you see above.
-That means everything needs to be spelled correctly, the same letters need to be capitalized, and you need parentheses just where they are.
+That means everything needs to be spelled correctly, the same letters need to be capitalized and you need parentheses just where they are.
 There should be nothing else in your editor except that one line.

-    When you make a mistake, the computer usually shows you an *error message*, which shows up on the right side of your screen, in a pink shaded window.
+    When you make a mistake, the computer usually shows you an *error message*, which shows up on the right side of your screen in a pink shaded window.
     These messages tell you what went wrong.

     ![](cw-error-notinscope.png)

-    * If you see "not in scope", this means you have misspelled a word, or used the wrong capitalization.
+    * If you see "not in scope", this means you have misspelled a word or used the wrong capitalization.
     * If you see "parse error", this can mean you've left out or have extra punctuation marks or symbols.

-    Check your code carefully, and try again.
+    Check your code carefully and try again.

 Dissecting your first program
 -----------------------------